-Adidas' Hottest New Samba Is Here Thanks To Sporty & Rich Collaboration
+adidas' Hottest New Samba Is Here Thanks To Sporty & Rich Collaboration

-In a collaboration that can only be described as a streetwear lover’s dream, Sporty & Rich and Adidas have teamed up to bring a set of vintage-style sneakers and apparel to our wardrobes.
-Dropping on Tuesday, November 22, the LA- and Paris-based label has fused its ultra-cool aesthetic with several classic Adidas styles, including the Stan Smith and Samba shoes as well as the Firebird tracksuit.
+In a collaboration that can only be described as a streetwear lover’s dream, Sporty & Rich and adidas have teamed up to bring a set of vintage-style trainers and apparel to our wardrobes.
+Dropping at 5pm GMT on Tuesday 22nd November, the LA- and Paris-based label has fused its ultra cool aesthetic with several classic adidas styles, including the Stan Smith and Samba shoes as well as the Firebird tracksuit.

 @sportyandrichshop